danielhazel/githelp/README.md

 USAGE: **pull** *name*

+pull will:

 1. pack up any outstanding changes in the current branch into a temp branch
-2. check out *name* and pulls
+2. check out *name* and pull
-3. check out the original branch and restores the stashed changes
+3. check out the original branch and restore the "stashed" changes

 ---
 #### pullto
  *Safely merge a local branch to a named target on the server using a pull request*

 USAGE: **pullto** *target*

+pullto will:

 1. test that a merge from the current branch to the target will not conflict
 2. push current branch to origin